Ricardo Lockette: Professional career

-Seattle Seahawks, San Francisco 49ers, and Chicago Bears
+Seattle Seahawks

 Lockette tied for the third-fastest 40-yard dash (4.37 seconds) at the 2011 NFL Scouting Combine.
 Lockette was signed by the Seattle Seahawks as an undrafted free agent following the end of the NFL lockout in 2011.
 He was released on September 3, and re-signed to the Seahawks' practice squad the following day.
 On December 14, 2011, Lockette was promoted to active 53-man Seattle Seahawks' roster.

 Lockette made a critical 44-yard reception in a close loss to division rival San Francisco 49ers on December 24, 2011, as well as a 61-yard touchdown grab in an overtime loss to another rival, the Arizona Cardinals, on January 1, 2012.

 Lockette was cut during final roster cuts after the 2012 preseason.
 He was signed to the practice squad, but was released by the team on September 18.